krasimir/actml/README.md

 ```

-The [livecycle hooks](#livecycle-hooks) become also handy if we want to stop processing or prevent the running of nested words.
+The [livecycle hooks](#livecycle-hooks) become also handy if we want to stop processing or prevent the running of nested _words_.

 ### Livecycle hooks

-There are couple of hooks that you may define which are triggered while Dactory runs your words.
+There are couple of hooks that you may define which are triggered while Dactory runs your _words_.
 For example:

 ```js
 const before = () => {};